Thelouras58/Thelouras58.github.io/_posts/2022-04-10-pattern-lock-brain-games.md

 ---
 layout: post
-title:  "Pattern Lock Brain Games v.1.0.0"
+title:  "Pattern Lock Brain Games Privacy Policy"
 date:   2022/04/10
 excerpt: "Want to have fun while you are exercising your brain?
 Then this App is what you need."
 project: true